hucik14/rational-linkages/docs/source/background-math/joint-angle-to-t.rst

 Joint Angle to Curve Parameter
 ==============================

+The detailed description can be found in the paper "Direct Kinematics, Inverse Kinematics, and Motion Planning of 1-DoF Rational Linkages" by Huczala, Mair, and Postulka :footcite:`Huczala2025kinematics`.

 The packages uses rational motion parametrization, i.e. every curve :math:`C(t)` is defined by a list of linear factors (parametric equations) in Dual Quaternion space :math:`\mathbb{DH}` of the form: